yEAh-Games/admin/storage/read/notes/yeah-games/website-network.md

 gallery portfolio view for quotes theme, so you can see them all via an image or placeholder

 library-collections directory can be like a catalog blog or the library theme with books for each colelction

+always make sure to add docs for each new theme to the yeah games docs, including the quotes gridster theme (https://ickc.github.io/gridster-jekyll-theme/)

+add collections dropdown to navbar with each collection (quotes, news, docs, etc.)